NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 hard-coded name ``bgp-in``, and it should be included in the Roto filter file specified in the Rotonda configuration.
 The type of this Roto filter is:

-.. describe:: filter bgp-in(BgpMsg, Log, Provenance) -> Verdict
+.. describe:: filter bgp-in(Log, BgpMsg, Provenance) -> Verdict

 	Argument Types
 	--------------

+	.. describe:: Log

+	Handle to emit log entries to a configured output, such as ``mqtt-out``.

 	.. describe:: BgpMsg (read-only)

 	The BGP UPDATE Message that is flowing through this filter.
 It can be inspected, and will be sent out unmodified.

-	.. describe:: Log

-    Handle to emit log entries to a configured output, such as ``mqtt-out``.

 	.. describe:: Provenance (read-only)